campus-occupancy/campus-occupancy.github.io/index.md

 ![](images/M1-page.png)

 ### Milestone 2: Improvement to the System
 The goal of Milestone 2 was to improve the functionality and quality of the application.
+So for Milestone 2, the goal was to get the map to visualize our data.
+Then test our system by implementing TestCafe "availability" tests for all our pages.
  [Here is a link to Milestone 2](https://github.com/campus-occupancy/campus-occupancy/projects/2)

  ![](images/M2-milestone2-project.PNG)